raizen74/aws-sysops/README.md

 If your Amazon **S3 bucket is configured as a website endpoint**, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration.

 ## VPC
+**CNAME records** can be used to map one domain name to another.
+Although you should keep in mind that the DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex.
+For example, if you register the DNS name example.com, the zone apex is example.com.
+You cannot create a CNAME record for example.com, but you can create CNAME records for www.example.com, newproduct.example.com, and so on.

 Troubleshooting flow logs:
 - The IAM role for your flow log does not have sufficient permissions to publish flow log records to the CloudWatch log group
 - The IAM role does not have a trust relationship with the flow logs service